WHAT IS ANTERIOR HIP REPLACEMENT?

 HOW DOES ANTERIOR HIP REPLACEMENT IMPROVE PATIENT RECOVERY?

 Conventional lateral or posterior hip replacement surgery typically requires strict precautions for the patient.
 Most patients must limit hip motion for 6 to 8 weeks after surgery.
 They must limit flexing of the hip to no more than 60 to 90 degrees which complicates normal activities like sitting in a chair, on a toilet seat, putting on shoes or getting into a car.
 Simply climbing stairs may also be more difficult during recovery after hip replacement.

 Anterior Hip Replacement

 Anterior Hip Replacement allows patients to immediately bend their hip freely and bear full weight when comfortable, resulting in a more rapid return to normal function.
 After hip replacement surgery, patients are instructed to use their hip normally without cumbersome restrictions.
 In supervised therapy, patients go up and down stairs before their hospital release.
 My patients are leaving a full day earlier than patients undergoing conventional posterior total hip replacement.
-Additionally, as your orthopedic surgeon, I don’t require patients to use a special toilet seat or a triangular pillow between the legs while sleeping.
-Hip replacement can be easy.
+Additionally, I don’t require patients to use a special toilet seat or a triangular pillow between the legs while sleeping.

 Download Brochure PDF